kitschpatrol/yanki-obsidian/README.md

 You're free to use additional Markdown in your notes to style and structure the front and back of your flashcard notes.

 The four supported note types are described below.
-See the [Demo Vault](https://github.com/kitschpatrol/yanki-obsidian/blob/main/examples/Demo%20Vault) for additional examples.
+See the [Yanki Demo Vault](https://github.com/kitschpatrol/yanki-obsidian/blob/main/examples/Yanki%20Demo%20Vault) for additional examples.

 ### Basic